-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
-Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+Microsoft and Windows are trademarks of the Microsoft group of companies.